cs1302uga/cs1302-urgency-queue/README.md

      modifications before moving to the next method.**

 1. Implement the methods in the order they are listed below (Suggested Deadline: Friday, October 27th.
 6 days before the deadline):
-   **check the method detail section for hints and more details about each method before implementing**
+   **Check the method detail section for hints and more details about each method before implementing**

    - [ ] `BaseLinkedUrgencyQueue`: constructor, `size`, and `peek`
    - [ ] `LinkedUrgencyQueue`: constructor and `enqueue`